dakotamaker/TA-scheduler/README.md

 A command manual has been created for the time being as this is currently just a command line interface.
 The manual can be [found here](docs/command_manual.md)

 # Running locally
-To run the CLI locally, run `python run.py` from the root directory

 # Testing locally
-To run the tests, run `python test_runner.py` from the root directory
+To run the tests, run `manage.py test` from the root directory